mgrimace/budget-overview/README.md

 # Budget Overview

 I made this to replace my family's Excel spreadsheet.
-It's a simple monthly budget planner with a clean visual overview of money in and out, and what's left or in deficit afterwards.
+It's a simple monthly budget planner with a clear visual overview of money in and money out, and what's left (or in deficit) afterwards.

 ## Screenshot